 As an educational, community and visitor attraction the castle will enable current and future generations to discover the fascinating stories and rich heritage of the castle, dene and city of Sunderland whilst providing opportunities for volunteering and training.

-To get a sneak preview of the plans for the castle, click here
+To view the plans of the castle, click here

 Specialist contractors William Birch and Sons Ltd began work on Hylton Castle in Autumn 2017.
 Their team and sub-contractors are working hard alongside Beaumont Brown Architects on conservation of the existing historic fabric and on the installation of the new steel and concrete structure that will sit inside the castle .
 The castle will be opening soon.

 Summer 2016 – Secrets Revealed - We completed a series of archaeological investigations and revealed some more of the lost history of the castle.
 Local volunteers and school children worked alongside professional archaeologists to uncover the remains of long destroyed buildings and artefacts.